Esophageal cancer refers to a malignant tumor of the esophagus. The esophagus is the tube that connects the throat with the stomach.

 The stage of a cancer will dictate how a doctor treats that cancer and the likelihood of successful treatment.

-In 2014, the most recent year in which researchers collected data, the outlook for esophageal cancer was that 19.2 percent of people survived for five years after diagnosis.
+In 2014, the most recent year in which researchers collected data, the outlook for esophageal cancer was that

 The outlook depends strongly on the stage of the cancer.
 If cancer has not spread from the esophagus, the survival rate increases to 43 percent.
 If the disease has spread to surrounding organs, the survival rate drops to 23 percent.
 Once the cancer reaches distant sites, the survival rate can be as low as 5 percent.